apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

  CREATE TABLE testdb.t1 (pk INT, v1 INT SUM) AGGREGATE KEY (pk) DISTRIBUTED BY hash (pk) PROPERTIES ('replication_num' = '1');
  ```
  ### import file from client node
- Suppose there is a CSV file named 'client_local.csv 'on the current path of the client side, which is imported into the test table'testdb.t1' using the MySQL LOAD syntax.
+ Suppose there is a CSV file named 'client_local.csv 'on the current path of the client side, which will be imported into the test table'testdb.t1' using the MySQL LOAD syntax.

 ```sql
 LOAD DATA LOCAL